anibalsanchez/answering-house-prices-questions-based-on-advanced-regression-techniques/README.md

 ### What variables best predict the price range of each home?

 **Identify the key variables that best predict the price range of each home**.
-The dataset contains numerous features describing various aspects of the houses, such as the number of bedrooms, bathrooms, lot size, construction materials, and neighborhood characteristics.
-Determining the most influential variables that accurately predict the price range for individual homes is vital.
-This information can guide feature engineering efforts and ensure the most relevant predictors are included in the modeling process.
+Determining the most influential variables that accurately predict the price range for individual homes.

 Following the CRISP-DM process, I'll systematically analyze and preprocess the data, build predictive models, and present the findings in a comprehensive blog post and notebook.
 This project will allow me to showcase my skills, including data exploration, feature engineering, model selection, and result interpretation.